2013 SRT® Viper - The Return of the Snake

 For the first time, the 2013 SRT Viper models carry LED taillamps that integrate stop-and-turn illumination in one element.
 Snakeskin texture in the lens carries the surface work seen in the gills and hood textures.
 With dark-masked lenses, the horizontal lamps appear dark until the LED elements fire.
 Each lamp carries 50 LEDs that provide a unified "crystallized" illumination effect.

-The five-spoke, forged-aluminum “Rattler” wheel design on the 2013 Viper model is available with fully polished (standard), fully painted Hyper Black or fully painted Matte Black finishes.
+The five-spoke, forged-aluminum "Rattler" wheel design on the 2013 Viper model is available with fully polished (standard), fully painted Hyper Black or fully painted low-gloss black finishes.

-The Viper GTS has a split six-spoke forged-aluminum “Venom” wheel design with three available finishes, including polished face with graphite-painted pockets (standard), fully painted Hyper Black or fully painted Matte Black.
+The Viper GTS has a split six-spoke forged-aluminum "Venom" wheel design with three available finishes, including polished face with graphite-painted pockets (standard), fully painted Hyper Black or fully painted low-gloss black.